dimagi/commcare-cloud/docs/commcare-cloud/backup.md

     ``` bash
     $ su - ansible
     # enter ansible user password from vault file
-    $ sudo -u posgres bash
+    $ sudo -u postgres bash
     # enter ansible user password again.
-You will now be acting as the posgres user
+You will now be acting as the postgres user
     ```

 - Find the list of current backups and choose the one you want to restore from, for e.g.: